 Last year I was heading to an Oktoberfest party, where I knew there would be delicious German beer and fabulous food and music, and I was stumped about what I should bring.
 I finally settled on this German Apple Cake, and was inspired by a recipe from Little Epicurian.
-Their version didn’t quite fit my needs, so I got a little creative with it.
-Mine wasn’t as neat and pretty as theirs, but let me tell you — after taking the first bite I didn’t care one bit how “pretty” it looked.
+Their version wasn’t quite what I needed, so I got a little creative with it.
+Mine wasn’t as neat and pretty as theirs, but let me tell you — after taking the first bite I didn’t care how “pretty” it looked.

-This cake is salty, sweet and fruity… a combination I wasn’t sure I would be into for a dessert, but it turns out I’m a huge fan.
+This cake is salty, sweet and fruity… a combination I wasn’t sure I would be into, but it turns out I’m a huge fan.
 I hope you are, too!

 German Apple Cake